 Technical Note: A short, interim statement on a research project or description of some new development

-- In general, Original Articles, Review Papers and Case Studies should not normally exceed 5000 words (with up to 10 illustrations).
+- In general, Original Articles, Review Papers and Case Studies should be between 5000 to 7000 words (with up to 10 illustrations).
 Longer articles will be considered, however, as our criterion is that the content justifies the length of the article.

 - Technical Notes should not exceed 1500 words and 5 illustrations.